 What if team members are in different age groupings?

-If the grade levels of team members fall in two different age groupings, the team must compete in the age grouping of the older student.
-These rules are consistent with the state tech fair rules.
+If the grade levels of team members fall in two different age groupings, the team must compete in the age grouping of the older student (same rule as GASTC).

 How long will the judging process be for each entrant?